The importance of great 1:1 meetings for better performance at work

 Whether you're using them to connect on a specific issue, or just to give general feedback, 1:1 meetings can be a very useful tool in the manager armoury.
-But it's important to have the proper framework in place, or they just become another meeting taking up space on the calendar.
+But it's important to have the proper framework in place.
+Or they'll just become another meeting taking up space on the calendar.

 What is a 1:1?

-We've talked about 1:1s a fair bit in the past, and that's mostly been in the context of performance reviews, and in-person feedback in general.
+We've talked about 1:1s a fair bit in the past.
+Although that's mostly been in the context of performance reviews, and in-person feedback in general.

 But a 1:1 is a scheduled, open-ended conversation between an employee and their manager.
-While these are opportunities to catch up and get on the same page about objectives and projects, they differ from a status report or other kinds of formalised meeting.
+These are opportunities to catch up and get on the same page about objectives and projects.
+In some respects, they differ from a status report or other kinds of formalised meeting.
 1:1s are often a time where managers and employees can discuss workplace issues, exchange impromptu feedback, and address wellbeing and work/life balance topics.

 It's ultimately a chance for managers to lean into the mentorship side of their role.

 Why 1:1 meetings matter

 Perhaps the main reason why 1:1 meetings matter is because of how they influence employee engagement.
 Studies show that employees who get more frequent 1:1s are more engaged than other colleagues.
 Compared to group meetings, which tend to be more business and objective-focused, 1:1s are more interpersonal.
 They also seem to be getting more common, as it's estimated that 47% of all meetings are 1:1s.